OpenEnergyPlatform/oeplatform/versions/changelogs/current.md

 - Enhance the ontology pages, remove the modules page and fully rework the about page and oeo download capabilities.
 Additionally add the oeox and make its URIs available, also add more cases where a Http404 is raised to make [(#1807)](https://github.com/OpenEnergyPlatform/oeplatform/pull/1807)

 - Update the OpenEnergyFamily group picture on the about page [(#1816)](https://github.com/OpenEnergyPlatform/oeplatform/pull/1816)

 - Update existing ontology layout [(#1850)](https://github.com/OpenEnergyPlatform/oeplatform/pull/1850)

+- The oeox owl file is now stored in the media directory to avoid writing to insecure directory. [](https://github.com/OpenEnergyPlatform/oeplatform/pull/)

 ## Features